 - Practitioners who have completed several in-person post-professional courses without formal exams, or equivalent mentorship training.

 Note: Practitioners who have completed only a one or two-day vestibular training course, or only on-line courses, are not accepted as professional members.

-DISCLAIMER: Balance & Dizziness Canada does not endorse any medical practitioner, clinic or service mentioned on our website.
-Please do your own due diligence when selecting a medical professional or service.
+DISCLAIMER: Balance & Dizziness Canada does not endorse any health practitioner, clinic or service mentioned on our website.
+Please do your own due diligence when selecting a health professional or service.

 Below are your search results:

 Sorry, we couldn't find any posts.
 Please try a different search.